-The personal injury compensation claims market in the United Kingdom is now heavily regulated.
-With particular reference to England & Wales, all providers of personal injury compensation services, whether they are claims management companies or firms of solicitors, must act in a compliant manner and adhere to the strict regulatory authority requirements governing their sector of the industry.
+The personal injury compensation claims market in the United Kingdom is a regulated industry.
+All providers of personal injury compensation services, whether they are claims management companies or firms of solicitors, must act in a compliant manner and adhere to the strict regulatory authority requirements governing their sector of the industry.
 For claims management companies, the regulatory authority is the Financial Conduct Authority, and for solicitors, the Solicitors Regulatory Authority.
 Despite the separate regulators, both elements of the industry must adhere to the requirements of the compensation act 2006 (effective March 2007) and the LASPO Act 2012 which became effective in April 2013.

 Strict rules regarding advertising and marketing for personal injury claims

-Regulated personal injury compensation companies (you can find out about regulated companies by looking at the claimsregulation.gov.uk website) are strictly governed when it comes to advertising and marketing practices.
+Regulated personal injury compensation companies (you can find out about regulated companies by looking at the Financial Conduct Authorities financial services register via their website) are strictly governed when it comes to advertising and marketing practices.
 Cold calling (where you receive an unsolicited call or knock at the door) to try and encourage you to put in a claim are outlawed.
 The same applies to you being approached in the street.

 However, despite these rules, there are still come people operating outside of the legal structure and working in an unregulated and risky manner.
 One way these companies encourage people to make claims with them is by sending out unsolicited blanket SMS (text) messages asking you to reply if you want to claim, so that they can then call you and set something up.